Category 5 Hurricane Melissa brings flooding and catastrophic winds to Jamaica

 “There is no infrastructure in the region that can withstand a Category 5,” Prime Minister Andrew Holness said.
 “The question now is the speed of recovery.
 That’s the challenge.”

-Landslides, fallen trees and numerous power outages were reported as Melissa came ashore near New Hope, with officials in Jamaica cautioning that the cleanup and damage assessment could be slow.
-The storm is expected slice diagonally across the island and head for Cuba.
+Landslides, fallen trees and numerous power outages were reported as Melissa came ashore near New Hope, with officials cautioning that the cleanup and damage assessment could be slow.
+The storm is expected to slice diagonally across the island and head toward Cuba, where the first intermittent rains were falling.

-Massive wind damage is expected in Melissa’s core and Jamaica’s highest mountains could see gusts of up to 200 mph (322 kph), said Michael Brennan, director of the U.S. National Hurricane Center in Miami.

-Hurricane Melissa’s 185 mph (295 kph) winds and 892 millibars of central pressure tied two records for the strongest Atlantic storm on landfall.
-The pressure measurement — the key one meteorologists use — ties 1935’s Labor Day hurricane in Florida and the wind speed ties the 1935 hurricane and 2019’s Hurricane Dorian, said hurricane scientists Phil Klotzbach of Colorado State University and Brian McNoldy of the University of Miami.

 Colin Bogle, a Mercy Corps adviser based near Kingston, said most families are sheltering in place despite the government ordering evacuations in flood-prone communities.
 He was sheltering with his grandmother in Portmore, where everything went dark earlier in the morning after a loud explosion.